 - Unusual thoughts or beliefs that others would not agree with

-With mania, the behaviors are extreme and serious enough to interfere with a person’s school, work, and home life.
+In a manic episode, these behaviors are extreme and serious enough to interfere with a person’s school, work, and home life.

 What is a depressive episode?